-The nine LIHTC projects have a combined occupancy rate of 99.9% (a result of only one vacant unit), a very strong rate for rental housing.
-In fact, eight of these developments are fully occupied, six of which maintain a waiting list, illustrating that pent-up demand exists for additional affordable rental housing within the market.
+The eight LIHTC projects have a combined occupancy rate of 99.9% (a result of only one vacant unit), a very strong rate for rental housing.
+In fact, seven of these developments are fully occupied, five of which maintain a waiting list, illustrating that pent-up demand exists for additional affordable rental housing within the market.
 The subject project will be able to accommodate a portion of this unmet demand.

-Notably, the newest comparable LIHTC projects surveyed in the market, Alexander at 1090 and New Manchester Flats V (Map IDs 5 and 28, respectively), leased up at rates of approximately 35 to 45 units per month, further demonstrating the high demand that exists for additional affordable rental housing within the market.
+Notably, the newest comparable LIHTC project surveyed in the market, Alexander at 1090 (Map ID 6), leased up at a rate of approximately 45 units per month, further demonstrating the high demand that exists for newer affordable rental housing within the market.

-The gross rents for the most comparable LIHTC projects and the proposed rents at the subject site, as well as their unit mixes and vacancies by bedroom are listed in the table on the following page.
+The gross rents for the most comparable LIHTC projects and the proposed rents at the subject site, as well as their unit mixes and vacancies by bedroom are listed in the following table: